phpcoder/tasmota-custom-integration/README.md

 ## Add your code to Tasmota

 To add a support for your own hardware to Tasmota you need to create a driver.
-The code is provided in a file `tasmota/xdrv_xxxx.ino`.
+The code is provided in a file `tasmota/tasmota_xdrv_driver/xdrv_xxxx.ino`.
 For custom integration the driver numbering from 100 to 128 is available.
 Every driver shoud have a unique number.
 This repository includes 2 examples: a bare minimum code template `xdrv_100_my_project_minimal.ino` and a template with custom commands `xdrv_101_my_project_with_commands.ino`.
 The latter includes an example of sending a MQTT message.

 Example 3 is added to adopt suggestions of the Tasmota developer as indicated in [this discussion](https://github.com/arendst/Tasmota/discussions/14205).
 It makes dynamic allocation of required large-size buffers and more advanced way of addind driver in Tasmota.

+Include your initialization code (to be run once) inside `MyProjectInit()` function.
+This roughly equivalent to Atruino's `setup()` function.

+Main functionality of your Tasmota integration will be used inside `MyProjectProcessing()` function.
+This roughly equivalent to Atruino's `loop()` function.
+Tasmota offers some freedom in how often your code is going to be polled.
+In `XdrvXXX` function you have an option to select between `FUNC_EVERY_SECOND`, `FUNC_EVERY_250_MSECOND`, etc where `MyProjectProcessing()` is called.

+Finally, if you want to include some custom command that can be used in eg. Tasmota Web console - define your own commands and add your code into command functions found in a provided example.

 Another example is available in a separate repository: [Tasmota Nexus 433 MHz to MQTT Gateway for Home Assistant](https://github.com/phpcoder/tasmota-nexus-mqtt).